olegbugaenko/eaters/docs/README.md

 This document summarizes the core building blocks that power the eater's prototype framework.
 Every system is designed for reusability so modules can combine without forming tight coupling between UI and logic.
+For an in-depth look at module APIs and data contracts, see the [Logic API Reference](./api-reference.md).

 ## Core runtime